So you've got your blog up and running, you're writing regular posts, but you're still not getting as much traffic as you'd like?

 6. Be controversial

-If you can get away with it, be controversial and voice your opinions on certain topics.
-People won't be able to help themselves but engage with you to voice their own thoughts.
+If you can get away with it, be controversial and voice your opinions on specific topics.
+People won't be able to help themselves but engage with you to express their thoughts.
 By being someone who isn't afraid to stick their neck out, you'll gain a following of new readers, keen to hear what you have to say next.

 7. Comment elsewhere